rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 How do we actually do the updates?

-1. Deploy machines for new test cluster (might already be done)
+1. Deploy machines for new/test cluster (might already be done)
+2. Configure custom Kubespray playbook for new machines
+    1. Add Ansible inventory entries

 ----